 4.) クレヨンしんちゃん (Kureyon Shin-chan)

 This is another classic Japanese manga which is known by nearly everyone in Japan.
-Like Doraemon these are short stories for children centered around the five year old Shin-chan.
+Like Doraemon, these are short stories for children centered around the five-year-old Shin-chan.
 He loves to trouble his parents and always makes inappropriate jokes and comments.
-This is what makes the manga so intereting and funny.
+This is what makes the manga so interesting and funny.
 Shin-chan, being a child, ignores all social conventions and likes to twist the Japanese language to make a pun.
 It’s very difficult to translate because of this and makes it extra worth it to be read in Japanese.

 Buy the manga: クレヨンしんちゃん Vol.01